Summer Camps Policies and Procedures

 • creation or publication of explicit material

-Violations of SAIT's computer use policy may lead to disciplinary actions that include, but are not limited to, SAIT notifying the family of the possible removal of the camper from SAIT Youth Programs without monetary reimbursement.
+Violations of SAIT's computer use policy may lead to disciplinary actions that include but are not limited to, SAIT notifying the family of the possible removal of the camper from SAIT Summer Camps without monetary reimbursement.

-• Campers will not be able to particiapte in the field trip if the family does not fill out the additional waiver form.
+Campers cannot participate in the field trip if the family does not submit the additional waiver form.

-• Campers registered in the lunch program will receive a box lunch to eat if the field trip is scheduled for 12 - 1 pm.
+Campers registered in the lunch program will receive a box lunch if the field trip is scheduled for 12 to 1 pm.

 Behaviour

-In addition to the SAIT Code of Conduct Policy and Procedure (AC.3.4.1), campers and families are expected to conduct themselves in a mature, respectful and cooperative manner while attending SAIT Youth Programs.
-Campers are responsible for their own behaviour and conduct.
+In addition to the Student Code of Conduct Policy (AC.3.4), campers and families are expected to conduct themselves in a mature, respectful and cooperative manner while attending SAIT Summer Camps.

 Inappropriate behaviour includes:

-No refund will be given to any camper who has been removed from camp due to inappropriate behaviour.
+No refund will be given to any camper removed from camp due to inappropriate behaviour.

-Statement of rights and responsibilities and resolution process for SAIT Youth Programs family members
+Statement of rights and responsibilities and resolution process for SAIT Summer Camps family members

 Purpose

-SAIT Youth Programs is committed to establishing a partnership with each camper's family based on mutual respect to ensure that each camper reaches their full potential during SAIT Youth Programs.
+SAIT Summer Camps is committed to establishing a partnership with each camper's family based on mutual respect to ensure that each camper reaches their full potential during SAIT Summer Camps.
 This partnership includes rights and responsibilities for both SAIT Youth Programs staff and each participant's family members.
-SAIT Youth Programs strive to foster a positive community where participants and staff feel safe.
+SAIT Summer Camps strive to foster a positive community where participants and staff feel safe.

 Definition

-"Family member" includes, but is not limited to: parents, guardians, stepparents, siblings, grandparents and additional extended family of SAIT Youth Programs participants.
+"Family member" includes, but is not limited to: parents, guardians, stepparents, siblings, grandparents and additional extended family of SAIT SAIT Summer Camps participants.

 Scope

-This Code of Conduct constitutes a guide meant to be observed by SAIT Youth Programs staff and campers family members.
+This Code of Conduct constitutes a guide meant to be observed by SAIT Summer Camps staff and campers family members.

 • Each staff member has the right to be treated with respect, kindness and dignity.